 Three people listen to a student explain her research.

-Edmonton City Councillor Aaron Paquette (pictured left) and City Councillor Michael Janz also stopped by Student Research Day to hear students present their research findings related to urban wellness and downtown vibrancy.
+Edmonton City Councillor Aaron Paquette (pictured left) and City Councillor Michael Janz stop by Student Research Day to hear students present their research findings related to urban wellness and downtown vibrancy.

 An ETS bus sits outside of Allard Hall, with Art Bus as its posted route.